Why Do People Hate Redheads?

 Maybe it was because I was inherently strong-willed but the taunts never really 'hurt' me.
 They pissed me off alright, but I can't think of one thing that happened to me because I was a redhead that I still feel emotionally scarred from.

 I was also fairly lucky.
-I grew up in a neighborhood full of good ole boys, for the most part, and the teasing and jibes I received from them was never truly viscous in nature.
-It is odd to remember myself as a small child who was insanely sensitive to the moods and emotions of everyone around here, often crying just because someone else was, to the pre-teen girl who could hear taunts that would make a hardened criminal blush, and not showing a blush of my own.
+I grew up in a neighborhood full of good ole boys, for the most part, and the teasing and jibes I received from them were never truly vicious in nature.
+It is odd to remember myself as a small child who was insanely sensitive to the moods and emotions of everyone around here, often crying just because someone else was getting taunted, while I was pre-teen girl who could hear taunts that would make a hardened criminal blush, and not show any emotion.

-I guess it helped too that although my mother was very Christian, with Christians being where I have received some of the worst redheaded racism, but she also loved my hair.
-Talked about it to anyone who commented, joked about where it came from, and just in general made sure that I never knew anything but pride in my copper mane.
+I guess it helped too that although my mother was very Christian, with Christians being where I have received some of the worst redheaded racism, she also loved my hair.
+She talked about it to anyone who commented, joked about where it came from, and just, in general, made sure that I never knew anything but pride in my copper mane.

 I hate to even admit it to myself, but being the mother of two sons, I was ever so glad neither of them were redheads.
 I just didn't want to think of my own children experiencing the painful growth through their teen years as I had seen other young boys in my school and community go through.
 What scares me the most is very often I notice that when young boys commit suicide due to bullying, a high rate of them are redheads.
 With this hair color being the rarest on earth, what does that say?
 Appalling.